 We now have a major problem with these plastic cups in our landfills; what are the consequences to our children’s future if this trend does not change?

 Joe: It’s going to be the accumulation of the gas in the atmosphere for those of us that believe in climate change.
 It’s only going to get worse with more gas for the environment.
 What we think is bad now with the climate issues; it’s only going to get worse.
 And so for our children’s children, they are dealing with problems they didn’t even create.
-We are the solution, not just the problem to the pending problems and we can be proactive right now.
+We are the solution, not just the problem.
+We can be proactive right now.
 We can slight our footprint with this example – small as it may seem, only changing our coffee pods; but we can reduce the wastes that come into our house as well.
 This can create a really big difference.
 Start reducing that and then our future generation won’t have to suffer the consequences.

 We hear a lot about recyclables, biodegradables and compostable materials – what’s the difference?